cloud-py-api/nc_py_api/docs/NextcloudTalkBotTransformers.rst

 """""""""""""

-By default, models will be downloaded to a directory that's removed when updating the app. o persistently store the models even after updates, add the following line to your code:
+By default, models will be downloaded to a directory that's removed when updating the app.
+To persistently store the models even after updates, add the following line to your code:

 .. code-block::